What does a lender look at in a basic home loan application?

 • Probationary periods and casual jobs are often a problem for lenders.

 • Side hustles (as mentioned above) aren't typically considered stable income and many lenders have strict rules when it comes to second jobs.
-That said, it's not impossible.
+That said, it's not impossible to have this income included.
 Speak to an experienced broker who'll know the ins and outs.

 Savings